-A tracker is the central server behind most torrents, listing the swarm of users participating in the download and bringing together both parties.
+According to Sapphire, a tracker is the central server behind most torrents, listing the swarm of users participating in the download and bringing together both parties.
 Imagine it to be some kind of phone book for the BitTorrent: There are several of them, and it is there that your torrent client finds other like minded users to download from.

 Tracker information is included in the .torrent file you download on your regular torrent site.

 “Private” trackers or sites only allow members of the closed community to connect to it and share content.
 Popular communities are BitGAMER (for gaming), Bit-HDTV (for HDTV rips) or more specialized ones such as BitSeduce for material related to seduction and personal development.

 All these trackers only allow new members to signup for a few hours each month or by being invited by an established member.